Live Workshop: Integrate Google SecOps with Bindplane - Join Us on January 29th at 11 AM ET!Sign Up Now

 Related Content: How to Install and Configure an OpenTelemetry Collector

-[Optional] If you’re already familiar with the default config, you can move on to the Configuring the Collector section below.
+If you’re already familiar with the default configuration, you can skip the Configuring the Collector section.

-The default config.yamll includes pre-configured (also optional) components and a sample pipeline to better understand the syntax.
+The default config.yamll includes pre-configured (optional) components and a sample pipeline to better understand the syntax.
 Let’s quickly take a look at each section:

 cat /etc/otelcol-contrib/config.yaml